 Will my combined Boat and PWC licence be recognised in other states?

 Yes, in Queensland, West Australia, Victoria, South Australia and Tasmania.
 Currently in Northern Territory there is no licence requirement.

 Bring the required RMS Proof of Identity.
 (POI) Boat licence applicants must provide either one full POI document such as a current drivers licence or one primary document and one secondary document.
 NOTE: PWC particpants in addition to one full proof of identity document must bring two (2) colour passport photographs.
 People attending practical training should bring; drinking water, packed lunch, sunscreen, hat, sunglasses, sensible footwear (deck shoes, joggers, sneakers - no thongs) and jacket suitable for the conditions on the day of training.

 Will practical sessions be run in adverse conditions?

 In most circumstances yes, subject to trainer discretion.
 Training vessels are fitted with full biminy, storm covers, radio and safety equipment.
 It is rare for the practical course to be cancelled due to weather.
 Students are advised to dress and be prepared for conditions of the day.

-We recommend all students complete prior reading before coming on the course.
-On completion of the College enrolment process you will be provided with access to course pre-reading material and practice quizzes.
+Yes there are.
+We recommend all students review our course learning resources prior to coming on the course.
+On completion of the enrolment process you will be provided with access to learning resources material and practice quizzes.
 The course is structured to reinforce learning and provide participants with all the learning required to pass the Boat and PWC licence multiple-choice tests and successfully complete the course.

-The College is required to comply with Roads and Maritime (RMS) directives in relation to acceptable acceptable proof of identity (POI) documents to be produced by boat and PWC licence applicants.
+The Nation Maritime College is required to ensure compliance with Roads and Maritime (RMS) directives in relation to acceptable acceptable proof of identity (POI) documents to be produced by boat and PWC licence applicants.